 Stonehenge & Windsor Castle

-An official residence of the Her Majesty the Queen, Windsor Castle is steeped in history and filled with beautiful works of art.
+An official residence of the His Majesty the King, Windsor Castle is steeped in history and filled with beautiful works of art.
 As well as the magnificent State Apartments, you will see Queen Mary’s Dolls House.

 Stonehenge & Salisbury

 Visit the beautiful 13th century Salisbury cathedral, with its soaring spire.
 In the Chapter House you can see one of the original copies of Magna Carta.
 It would also be possible to visit Old Sarum, the original settlement site, on the outskirts of Salisbury.

 Bath is one of the most beautiful & historic cities in England.
 It is best known for its Roman Baths, its fine 18th century architecture, and its association with the novelist Jane Austen.

 A prehistoric day – see the enormous stone circle at Avebury, the manmade Silbury Hill, the Neolithic tomb known as West Kennet Long Barrow, and one of the famous Wiltshire White Horse hill figures.